of Adult and Teen Challenge

-Originally founded in Brooklyn, New York by Rev. David Wilkerson in 1958, Adult & Teen Challenge has helped many young adults struggling with drug addiction and gang affiliation find hope in Christ and transform their lives.
+Originally founded in Brooklyn, New York by Rev. David Wilkerson in 1958, Adult and Teen Challenge has helped many young adults struggling with drug addiction and gang affiliation find hope in Christ and transform their lives.
 Along the way, we’ve found growth in Christ, as well.
 Today, we provide over 110 recovery centers across the United States and over 1,200 in 122 countries – making us the largest faith-based rehabilitation network in the world.

 Adult & Teen Challenge’s Milwaukee Roots